 You can also gently press your scoop on the top to push the edges down.
 This will give you a similar effect.

 When styling cones, try placing some crumpled up tissue inside the cone.
 It’ll create a buffer between the ice cream scoop and cone to prevent it from becoming soggy.

-Dessert photography can seem simple because the subjects are so inherently attractive.
-But you need to be prepared and have a lot of tricks up your sleeve to get them looking their best.
+Dessert photography can seem simple because the subjects are so delicious and attractive.
+But you need to be prepared and have a lot of food photography tricks up your sleeve to get them looking their best.

-When in doubt, a minimal approach is best.
-Choosing the right background with one or two props will go a long way in helping you create drool worthy images of desserts like you see in your favourite food magazines.
+When in doubt, a minimalist approach is the best.
+Choosing the right background with one or two props will help you create drool-worthy pictures of desserts.
+Photos like you would see in your favourite food magazines.